Combining nonprofit payment processing with modern donation forms: Security measures and best practices

 • Funraise Payments is powered by Stripe and is purpose-built for nonprofit donation processing.
 It offers the best of Stripe and Funraise's security, innovation, and ease of use.
 All Funraise accounts have access to this super-powered payment processor.
 So, what are you waiting for?

-• With more than four in five Americans using digital payments, nonprofits need to work with payment processing companies to accept and process online payments securely and seamlessly.
+• With more than four in five Americans using digital payments, qualified nonprofits need to work with payment processing companies to accept and process online payments securely and seamlessly.
 Payment processors also make accepting credit card payments safe and secure.

 • There are three main fee types associated with payment processors: transaction fees, flat fees, and incidental fees.